56kcloud/56kcloud-website/_posts/2020-07-11-serverless-tflite-on-lambda.md

 Create a new project using the Serverless Framework CLI.

     $ mkdir tensorflow-lite-on-aws-lambda
     $ cd tensorflow-lite-on-aws-lambda
     $ sls create --template aws-python3

 This will create two files: `serverless.yaml` and `handler.py`.
-Make sure you the `provider` specified in your  `serverless.yml` is `python3.7`.
+Make sure the `provider` specified in your  `serverless.yml` is `python3.7`.

 ```yml
 provider: